 Due to the nature of the Linux kernel and its drivers it is possible to run other potentially non-free distros in a free manner but this is more for advanced users.
 It is easy to fall into the trap of non-free programs as they can be hard to distinguish initially until it is too late for you to help yourself.

 While most of these distros will come with a large selection of programs pre-installed, here is a recommendation list of software that provide a lot of key functions that people typically use their computer for.

 Please note that a lot of these programs are also available for use on non-free platforms such as Windows and Mac OSX.
-As much as we do not recommend using these systems, it is strongly advised that if you insist on using these non-free platforms that to use Free-software programs will at least help you avoid some of the nasty features of these systems.
+As much as we do not recommend using these systems, it is strongly advised that if you insist on using these non-free platforms, it is wise to use Free-software programs will at least help you avoid some of the nasty features of these systems.

 LibreOffice is a very comprehensive office suite that allows you to do word processing, spreadsheets, presentations, illustrations, math formula processing and even data base creation.
 The aim is to provide a powerful complete office suite while also providing all the same functionality as Microsoft Office but in a free-software manner.

 Not only does it support most free software office file formats but is also compatible with the non-free formats as well such as the Microsoft Office and Apple formats.
 It also supports over 100 legacy formats that the original proprietary software no longer supports - just another reason to use free software.

 It is highly recommended because it provides the bulk of functionality that most people would need without being forced into the power control of the developers.